Polikarpov I-16: Soviet Union

 Moreover, in terms of armament, Messerschmitts had a slight edge on the I-16.
-The Emil carried two wing-mounted 20mm MG FF cannons and two synchronized 7.92 mm MG-17s with a weight of a one-second salvo of 2.37 kg, while the most common version of the I-16 – armed with just two synchronized and two wing-mounted 7.62 ShKAS – could deliver 1.43 kg of bullets each second.
+The Emil carried two wing-mounted 20mm MG FF cannons and two synchronized 7.92 mm MG-17s with a weight of a one-second salvo of 2.37 kg, while the most common version of the I-16—armed with just two synchronized and two wing-mounted 7.62 ShKAS—could deliver 1.43 kg of bullets each second.
 Finally, the ammunition storage on a Messerschmitt exceeded that of the I-16, carrying 1,000 rounds for each machine gun (plus sixty drum-housed rounds for each cannon), while the Polikarpov carried just 450 rounds for each ShKAS gun.

 Around half of all produced I-16s were still in service in 1943, when they were finally replaced.

 Specially modified I-16s were used in the Zveno parasite aircraft experiments using the Tupolev TB-3 as a mothership.
+These I-16s carried two 250 kg bombs for dive bombing.
+This was more than double the bomb load an I-16 could take off with under its own power.
+Once the bombs were dropped, they could perform as normal I-16s, and could re-attach to the TB-3 for the return journey.

 The Luftwaffe was known to have captured some I-16 and UTI-4 two-seat trainers (two of which were marked with the Stammkennzeichen codes DM+HC and DM+HD) and flown from the Erprobungstelle Rechlin central Luftwaffe test facility by Kampfgeschwader 200 (KG 200).
 The Luftwaffe was not the only air force able to test its fighters against the I-16; the Japanese captured a few I-16s as well, and the Romanian Air Force also got one when a Soviet pilot defected.
 The Finnish Air Force (FAF) captured some I-16s (along with several other Soviet types).
 During the Winter War and the Continuation War, the Finns captured six I-16s and one I-16UTI.
 Two of the captured I-16s and I-16UTIs were put back into flying condition and flight tested.